-- 1. Workforce development will be responsive to community economic development needs. - 2.
-Continuing education courses will satisfy local employer needs. - 3.
-Medical education programs will be consistent with population dynamics.
+1. Workforce development will be responsive to community economic development needs.

 EDUCATIONAL PHILOSOPHY

 The educational philosophy of the college calls for the institution to accept students as they are, to assess them, to counsel them into appropriate programs and to assist them in attaining the highest possible level of achievement through educational, personal and social experiences.
 The college seeks, through available resources, to meet the needs of those it serves.